-Gardening is a hobby that provides several rewards; it is relaxing, somewhat physical, and produces beautiful flowers or edible vegetables for you and your family.
+Gardening is beneficial for families, as it relieves stress and therefore boosts mental health, allows everyone to connect with nature, encourages bonding, and nurtures patience and responsibility.
+It is relaxing, somewhat physical, and produces beautiful flowers or edible vegetables for you and your family.
 If you are a seasoned gardener, you are undoubtedly aware of the tools needed to be a successful home gardener.
 If you are just starting out, you may be overwhelmed by the number of various gardening tools on the market.
 Don’t worry, though.
 We have broken it down to the five absolute necessities that you need to have a bountiful garden.

 If you’ve decided to start a garden but don’t know how or have the tools, don’t let that stop you.
 You don’t have to spend hundreds of dollars at the gardening store to have a successful garden.
 With a handful of key tools, you can start a garden and produce whatever kinds of plants you want (depending on location.)